Devendra Sharma (general)

-Lieutenant General Devendra Sharma, PVSM, AVSM, SM is a serving general officer of the Indian Army.
-He currently serves as the General Officer Commanding-in-Chief Army Training Command.
+Lieutenant General Devendra Sharma, PVSM, AVSM, SM is a retired general officer of the Indian Army.
+He last served as the General Officer Commanding-in-Chief Army Training Command.
 He previously served as the Chief of Staff, Western Command.
 He earlier served as General Officer Commanding Vajra Corps (XI Corps), prior to that he served as Chief of Staff, Western Command.
-The general officer is also the Colonel of the Scinde Horse.

 Early life and education

 The general officer is an alumnus of Mayo College, Ajmer.
 He then attended the National Defence Academy, Khadakwasla and the Indian Military Academy, Dehradun.
 In Indian Military Academy, he was awarded the Sword of Honour for standing first in overall merit.
 He is also an alumnus of Defence Services Staff College, Wellington, College of Defence Management, Secunderabad and Indian Institute of Public Administration, New Delhi.
 While doing Higher Defence Management Course at CDM, he was awarded the Chief of Army Staff Trophy for standing First in overall order of merit.